OECD-FAO Guidance for Responsible Agricultural Supply Chains

 The OECD-FAO guidance helps enterprises observe standards of responsible business conduct to ensure that their operations do not lead to adverse impacts and contribute to sustainable development.
-The FAO-OECD Guidance targets domestic and international, small, medium and large enterprises across the entire agricultural supply chain, from the farm to the consumer.
+The OECD-FAO Guidance targets domestic and international, small, medium and large enterprises across the entire agricultural supply chain, from the farm to the consumer.

 The OECD-FAO Guidance proposes:

 The guidance was developed with the support of a multi-stakeholder advisory group and benefited from feedback received during an online public consultation.